Gain consumer loyalty with competitive insights (VB Live)

 Location data can pinpoint customer movements everywhere from retail locations to large events.
 And understanding movement patterns of customers can allow you to do everything from monitoring the performance of your store and measuring the effectiveness of your marketing campaigns to designing more engaging settings and understanding whose interest you’ve captured, where, why, and to what extent.

-That offers a far deeper understanding of your customers and prospects, giving you context on their behavior, insight into their habits, and deeper knowledge of who they are and what they want.
+Location data offers a far deeper understanding of your customers and prospects, giving you context on their behavior, insight into their habits, and deeper knowledge of who they are and what they want.

 Get a leg up on your competitors

 It’s called geo-conquesting, and it’s a killer strategy, whether you’re looking to snatch a bigger market share or get a better look at why you might be losing customers.
 Location intelligence lets you geofence your competitors and keep an eye out for high-value potential customers.
-When they’re shopping at a comptitor’s business, that’s your time to shine by sending them promotions designed to win them away.
+When they’re shopping at a competitor’s business, that’s your time to shine by sending them promotions designed to win them away.
 It can also give you a better look at how the surrounding businesses might be affecting your own.

 Up your targeting and personalization game